Scalable Unseen Objects 6-DoF Absolute Pose Estimation with Robotic Integration

-\textbf{Evaluation Metrics:} 1) Recall of the average point distance (ADD) that is less than 10$\%$ of the object diameter (ADD-0.1d) \cite{add}; 2) Area under the curve (AUC) of ADD \cite{posecnn}; 3) BOP metric: Average Recall (AR) of the VSD, MSSD, and MSPD metrics \cite{2024bop}.
-Specifically, we first perform quantitative comparisons using the ADD-0.1d and AUC of ADD metrics for each instance in the LineMod \cite{linemod} and YCB-V \cite{posecnn} datasets, respectively, aligning with manual reference view-based methods \cite{gen6d, onepose, onepose++,latentfusion, fs6d, predator, sun2021loftr}.
-Next, we evaluate our results against CAD model-based methods \cite{megapose, chen2023zeropose, gigapose, SAM-6D} on five BOP datasets \cite{2024bop}, utilizing the BOP metric for a comprehensive comparison.
+\textbf{Evaluation Metrics:} 1) Recall of the average point distance (ADD) that is less than 10\% of the object diameter (ADD-0.1d) \cite{add}.
+2) Area under the curve (AUC) of ADD \cite{posecnn}; 3) BOP metric: Average Recall (AR) of the visible surface discrepancy (VSD), maximum symmetry-aware surface distance (MSSD), and maximum symmetry-aware projection distance (MSPD) metrics \cite{2024bop}.
+Specifically, we first perform a quantitative comparison using the ADD-0.1d and AUC of ADD metrics for each instance in the LineMod \cite{linemod} and YCB-V \cite{posecnn} datasets, respectively, aligning with manual reference view-based methods \cite{gen6d, onepose, onepose++,latentfusion, fs6d, predator, sun2021loftr}.
+Subsequently, we evaluate our results against CAD model-based methods \cite{megapose, chen2023zeropose, gigapose, SAM-6D} on five BOP datasets \cite{2024bop}, utilizing the BOP metric for a comprehensive comparison.